On completeness and dynamics of compact Brinkmann spacetimes: The degenerate case, the -foliation on a leaf

 \item

 The parallel vector field $V$.

 \item

 The $1$-foliation $\mathcal V$ determined by $V$.
-It is transversally Riemannian, as it is the case of the characteristic (null) foliation on any lightlike geodesic submanifold in a Lorentz manifold (see for instance \cite{Zeg_geodesic}). \item
+It is transversally Riemannian, as it is the case of the characteristic (null) foliation on any lightlike geodesic submanifold in a Lorentzian manifold (see for instance \cite{Zeg_geodesic}). \item

 The (pseudo) Lie algebra $\g$ acting transitively on $F$ by preserving all these structures.

 \item